 Through our holistic treatment center, we support individuals as they undergo this inner transformation and explore who they want to be in sobriety.
 Through the 12 steps, prayer and meditation, we guide individuals in rediscovering their spirituality, and experiencing the joy that comes from offering fellowship and support to others as they progress in their recovery.

-Bluff offers several experiential therapies that help those in recovery from addiction discover new ways of expressing themselves, gain insights into themselves and others, and explore new pursuits and activities to enjoy as they embark on a sober lifestyle.
-While therapies that involve talking and listening are very important, experiential therapies provide opportunities for first-hand learning in real situations.
+Bluff offers several experiential activities that help those in recovery from addiction discover new ways of expressing themselves, gain insights into themselves and others, and explore new pursuits and activities to enjoy as they embark on a sober lifestyle.
+While therapies that involve talking and listening are very important, experiential activities provide opportunities for first-hand learning in real situations.
 Participants may be challenged to overcome physical or mental challenges and tap into sources of strength they didn’t know they had.

-Our equine therapy program is one of the finest in the nation.
+Our equine-assisted therapy program is one of the finest in the nation.
 Through interacting with horses, many of which are rescue animals who had been abandoned or abused in their past, individuals learn about resilience, and how to nurture a relationship and how to build trust.

-In art therapy, patients have the opportunity to express thoughts and emotions in color, drawings, pottery and other crafts.
+Through art, patients have the opportunity to express thoughts and emotions in color, drawings, pottery and other crafts.
 This helps people tap into their creativity, explore their feelings and provides a reminder of how enjoyable sober activities can be.